astronomer/deploy-action/README.md

 This GitHub action runs as a step within a GitHub workflow file.
 When your CI/CD pipeline is triggered, this action:

 - Checks out your GitHub repository.
+- Verifies that the Astro CLI is available (installed via `astronomer/setup-astro-cli` or pre-installed).
 - Optionally creates or deletes a Deployment Preview to test your code changes on before deploying to production.
 - Checks whether your commit only changed DAG code.
 - Optional.
 Tests DAG code with `pytest`.
 See [Run tests with pytest](https://docs.astronomer.io/astro/cli/test-your-astro-project-locally#run-tests-with-pytest).
 - Either runs:
   - `astro deploy --dags` if the commit only includes DAG code changes,
   - or `astro deploy` (as well as `astro dev parse`) if the commit includes _any_ non-DAG-code-related changes.

+## CLI Installation

+As of v1.0, the Astro CLI installation has been separated into its own action: [`astronomer/setup-astro-cli`](https://github.com/astronomer/setup-astro-cli).
+This separation provides:

+- Independent control over CLI versions across different workflows
+- Simplified upgrade paths for the CLI in CI/CD environments
+- Ability to reuse a single CLI installation across multiple deploy steps
+- Cleaner separation of concerns between installation and deployment logic

+You must install the Astro CLI before using `deploy-action`.
+See the [`astronomer/setup-astro-cli`](https://github.com/astronomer/setup-astro-cli) documentation for details.

 ## Prerequisites